The Hidden Subconscious Beliefs Quietly Shaping Your Life

 Until one day they notice:

-The body is doing the pattern again."
+"Oh.
+The nervous system is running the pattern again."

 How To Use These Subconscious Belief Maps